govguide/optimism-resource-center/Grants/Collective Grants Overview.md

 > [!info]- This post was originally published in the Community Docs
 > To view the source, please click [here](https://community.optimism.io/docs/governance/get-a-grant/).
-Last modified on December 15, 2023.
+Last modified on February 20, 2024.

 <span class="notvisible"></span>
 There are several ways the Optimism Collective supports builders with grants.
 There are two main types of grants: Collective grants, which are upfront grants for projects to be completed in the future, and RetroPGF, which are grants for projects that have already been completed based on their impact.